 Challenges a, b and c will need physical presence

-Challenge d can be performed remotely by data download and upload of results
+Challenges d and e can be performed remotely by data download and upload of results

 The benchmark test sites are situated near Vienna